 - a.
 Ambulatory Surgery Centers shall provide adequate supervision of extended stay area to assure quality patient care and safety. - b.
-The extended stay area shall be staffed with a minimum of two caregivers at all times. - 1) At least one of the caregivers shall be a Registered Nurse. - 2) All caregivers shall be Basic Cardiac Life Support (BCLS) certified. - 3) At least one Registered Nurse on duty at all times shall be Advanced Cardiac Life Support (ACLS) certified. - 4) The anesthesiologist (or designee) and the surgeon (or designee) shall be present or immediately available.
+The extended stay area shall be staffed with a minimum of two caregivers at all times. - 1) At least one of the caregivers shall be a Registered Nurse. - 2) All caregivers shall be Basic Cardiac Life Support (BCLS) certified. - At least one Registered Nurse on duty at all times shall be Advanced Cardiac Life Support (ACLS) certified. - 4) The anesthesiologist (or designee) and the surgeon (or designee) shall be present or immediately available.
+"Immediately available" shall be determined by the administrative staff, Medical Staff and Governing Body.